AutoLocalise/react-autolocalise/README.md

 Create server components that utilize the detected locale:

-> **Note**: In server components, we need to mark texts for translation first using `t()` and then execute all translations in a single batch using `execute()`.
-This approach optimizes performance by reducing API calls and ensures all translations are ready before rendering.
+> **Note**: For server-side rendering, all translations must be completed before sending the response to the client.
+This requires a two-step process: first mark texts for translation using t() , then execute all translations in a single batch with execute() .
+This ensures all translations are ready before rendering occurs.

 ```tsx
 import { ServerTranslation } from "react-autolocalise/server";